 The Committee on Preschool Education (CPSE) addresses the special needs of preschool children (ages 3-5).
 Any child of preschool age who is suspected of having a developmental delay or other disability may be referred to the district's Committee on Preschool Special Education.
 The office of Special Education and Pupil Services should be contacted to set up a screening in order to identify the need for special services.
-For further information, contact Denise Campbell, Assistant Superintendent for Pupil Services and Human Resources, at 631-367-5936.
+For further information, call 631-367-5936.